a-mhamdi/ros2/Slides/parts/foundations.typ

     ---

-    #success[*ROS2* Overview]
+    #success[*ROS 2* Overview]

-    *ROS2* was designed from scratch to overcome the limitations of *ROS1*, delivering a more robust, secure, and adaptable platform.
+    *ROS 2* was designed from scratch to overcome the limitations of *ROS 1*, delivering a more robust, secure, and adaptable platform.
 It supports a wide range of applications, from research prototypes to industrial and commercial systems.

     ---

-    / Enhanced Multi-Robot Support: Enables decentralized communication and discovery, addressing *ROS1*'s challenges with dynamic, large-scale robot networks.
+    / Enhanced Multi-Robot Support: Enables decentralized communication and discovery, addressing *ROS 1*'s challenges with dynamic, large-scale robot networks.
     / Real-Time Capabilities: Provides native support for real-time control, making it suitable for time-critical robotic applications.
     / Improved Security: Incorporates robust security features to meet the needs of commercial and industrial deployments.
-    / Resource Efficiency: Optimized for resource-constrained platforms, such as embedded systems, unlike the heavier *ROS1*.
+    / Resource Efficiency: Optimized for resource-constrained platforms, such as embedded systems, unlike the heavier *ROS 1*.
     / Network Reliability: Eliminates the single point of failure by removing dependency on a single master node, improving system resilience.

     ---